anqooqie/proconlib/docs/matrix.md

 std::size_t A.cols();
 ```

-It returns the number of the columns of the matrix.
+It returns $m$, the number of columns of the matrix.

 ### Constraints
 - None